Cremation Costs Lowest on the West Coast

 Those higher-priced states boost the median price tag up to a total of $2,495 for the cost of direct cremation in the U.S. (Solace Cremation’s cost is a flat $895).

 Comparing cremation cost to traditional burial

 Of course direct cremation is much more affordable than traditional burial.
 According to the NFDA, the 2019 national median cost of a funeral (with viewing and burial) was $7,640.
 If a vault is included, the median cost is $9,135 (the cost does not include cemetery, monument or marker costs or additional cash-advance charges, such as for flowers or an obituary, the NFDA notes).

 Consumer advocates say that some areas are oversaturated with traditional funeral homes, which keeps the prices high.

-Josh Slocum of the Funeral Consumer Alliance says in states like Kansas and Nebraska, there are three times as many funeral homes than really needed, and in Iowa, four times as many.
+The Funeral Consumer Alliance says in states like Kansas and Nebraska, there are three times as many funeral homes than are really needed, and in Iowa, four times as many.
 This might seem antithetical to the traditional supply and demand theories you may have learned in college.